Chipskein/demo-tauri-manga-viewer/README.md

         npm run tauri dev

-  In some distros is necessary to set this variables
+  In some distros is necessary to set these variables

       WEBKIT_DISABLE_DMABUF_RENDERER=1
       WEBKIT_DISABLE_COMPOSITING_MODE=1